Sport in Scotland: Canoeing

 A number of Scottish rivers are popular with canoeists, including the River Spey.
+There is a national governing body, the Scottish Canoe Association.

 Climbing and mountaineering

 Climbing is popular in some parts of Scotland.
 Notable climbers include Harold Raeburn.

 Cycling

 Cycling is a popular amateur sport, with 99 clubs throughout the country, from the Shetland Wheelers to the Stewartry Wheelers.
 At the elite level, Scots have been more successful at track cycling rather than road racing, although Scotland has a long history of time-trialing on the road.
 The lack of road races within the country, with not a single UCI-ranked event, is largely to do with the refusal of Scottish local authorities to close public roads to allow road races to take place safely.
 Scotland has three velodromes, one at Meadowbank Stadium, in Edinburgh, another at Caird Park in Dundee and a third, the Sir Chris Hoy Velodrome, which was built in Glasgow for the 2014 Commonwealth Games.
 The governing body is the Scottish Cyclists' Union.

 In recent years mountain biking has become very popular, with Scottish geography being ideal for training and racing.
 A World Cup event is regularly held in Fort William.

 Scotland has produced several world-class cyclists.
 Robert Millar finished in 4th place at the 1984 Tour de France winning the King of the Mountains jersey; He also achieved 2nd-place finished at the 1985 and 1986 Vuelta a España as well as runner up in the 1987 Giro d'Italia.

 In the 2008 Beijing Olympic Games, Chris Hoy became the most successful British Olympian in over 100 years when he cycled to 3 golds in the velodrome in sprint events (Sprint, team sprint and keirin).
 His achievements earned him the honour of carrying the nation's flag in the closing ceremony and a knighthood in 2008.

 Graeme Obree and David Millar (no relation) have also reached the very peak of their respective events.